amirrajan/nodekick/README.md

     git push clever master

 And your app should be up on Clever Cloud.
 To get the temporary url for you application, click the `Domains` menu item after selecting your app from the `Apps` dropdown located at the top of the page.
 The url will be listed there.

+*I've deployed Nodekick to Azure's free instance, but the performance of the websockets was really poor.
+Not worth deploying there.
+If you've had a different experience, please let me know via an issue or pull request.*